 Bucket Listed: The Balearic Islands of Spain

 Balearic Islands bask resplendent in 300 days of sunshine per year.
 Maybe that’s why the locals have such a sunny disposition.
 These eclectic islands have hosted paupers, poets and kings.
-They are equally beloved by gays, celebrities, naturalists, yachtsmen, hippies and jet setters.
+They are equally beloved by the LGBT community, celebrities, naturalists, yachtsmen, hippies and jet setters.
 There are superb beaches, fine restaurants and charming shops.
-Combine these offerings with natural beauty, a legendary past and distinctive customs and traditions.
-The result, no matter who you are, is one unforgettable vacation.
+Combine these offerings with natural beauty, a legendary past, and distinctive customs and traditions.
+The result, no matter who you are, is one unforgettable vacation overall.

 Ibiza: La Isla Bonita

 Hedonistic and trendy Ibiza is the Mecca of clubbers.
 Think holy ground of electronic music.
 The legendary nightlife is ignited by world-famous DJ’s at some of the best clubs on the planet.
 But Ibiza is more than a glam, hard-party island.
-Dock at Ibiza Magna marina at the foot of historic Dalt Vila.
+Firstly, dock at Ibiza Magna marina at the foot of historic Dalt Vila.
 It’s a short walk to the medieval citadel, a UNESCO World Heritage Site.
 Ibiza town is a UNESCO World Heritage Site.
-Cruise to Las Salinas National Marine Park for exquisite snorkeling and diving.
+Then, cruise to Las Salinas National Marine Park for exquisite snorkeling and diving.
 It’s another World Heritage Site.

 Circumnavigate 125 miles of scenic coastline with some 56 stunning beaches.
 The island is a pastoral vista of farms, orchards, pine woods and vineyards.
 Drop anchor and tender in to explore timeless villages.
 Ibiza has fascinating historical elements and picture-postcard landscapes.
 It’s no wonder the island inspired Madonna to song.